KhanhNBL/Accessibility-Test-Neste/README.md

 Actual: Description Text

-- For an electric car, better to let the users know the what "charger availability" instead of saying only the text
+- For an electric car, better to let the users know the "charger availability" instead of saying only the text

 ![IMG_BB45BF5253CA-1.jpeg](images/issues-9.jpg)